QUICK FACTS ABOUT RICHARD

 Rich also starts gigging around with drummer René Engel, probably best known for his CD project ‘Jazz Sick’ with Mike Stern and Danny Gottlieb.

-In ’98 Richard tours Finland, Germany and Holland and a local band to support the ‘Generator’ cd.
+In ’98 and 2000, Richard tours Finland, Germany and Holland with a local band to support the ‘Generator’ cd.

 Besides being a much in demand sideman, in 2003 Rich thinks it’s about time to do it his way, all the way.
 He initiates the Richard Hallebeek Project (later known as RHP) and gets help from some of his musical friends: Shawn Lane who spent a lot of time in Holland, in The Hague and whom Richard took lessons from, and Brett Garsed both contribute four solos.
-The band consists of a few of Richard’s new musical friends, young drummer Sebastiaan Cornelissen and Swedish keyboard virtuoso Lale Larson both contribute songs for the RHP and are heavily involved in the creative process, making it more of a band effort.
-Within a month after it’s release on the new guitar oriented U.K. Liquid Note Records label, RHP tops guitar9.com being the best selling and most popular fusion album and the album gets rave reviews through out the world.
+The band consists of a few of Richard’s new musical friends, Swedish keyboard virtuoso Lale Larson contributes songs for the RHP cd and are heavily involved in the creative process, making it more of a band effort.
+Within a month after it’s release on the new guitar oriented U.K. Liquid Note Records label, RHP tops guitar9.com being the best selling and most popular fusion album and the album gets great reviews through out the world.
 RHP maintains a steady seller to this day throughout the world.

 In 2008, Richard plays an 8-month, mostly 5 evenings per week, tour in theatres of 180 shows of his favorite musical HAIR, with a 32-piece cast throughout Holland, Belgium and Germany.

-Between the HAIR story and the hippies, he writes and records ‘Go For It’ together with his favorite rhythm section consisting of Sebastiaan Cornelissen on drums and Frans Vollink on Bas.
-Trumpet legend Randy Brecker joins them on the album.
+Between the HAIR story and the hippies, he writes and records ‘Go For It’ together with trumpet legend Randy Brecker.

 Richard has joined Lalle Larsson on his impressive Weaveworld trilogy: ‘Weaveworld’ (2010), ‘Infinity Of Worlds’ (2010) and Nightscapes (2012).